Flood Warning Infrastructure Network (FWIN) Program

 Initial sites identified for acquisition

-Number of FWIN program sites by flood watch catchment
+Number of FWIN program sites for acquisition in the 2024–25 financial year, by flood watch catchment

 Burrum and Cherwell Rivers – 12